TajSaida/Personal-Portfolio-Website/README.md

 # Personal Portfolio App
 This is a responsive portfolio app.
 It is built using HTML, CSS, andm JS.
-The app showcases the skills, experiences, and contact information in the home container.
+The app showcases the skills, experiences, and contact information (in the home container).

 # Features
 Responsive design that adapts to different screen sizes and devices.